MonashDataFluency/python-web-scraping/markdowns/section-3-API-based-scraping.md

 For e.g. `Tweepy` is a famous python wrapper for Twitter API whereas `twurl` is a command line interface (CLI) tool but both can achieve the same outcomes.

-Here we focus on the latter approach and will use a Python library (a wrapper) called `wptools` based around the MediaWiki API.
+Here we focus on the latter approach and will use a Python library (a wrapper) called `wptools` based around the original MediaWiki API.

 One advantage of using official APIs is that they are usually compliant of the terms of service (ToS) of a particular service that researchers are looking to gather data from.
 However, third-party libraries or packages which claim to provide more throughput than the official APIs (rate limits, number of requests/sec) generally operate in a gray area as they tend to violate ToS.
+Always be sure to read their documentation throughly.

 ### Wikipedia API
 ---